Alondes Williams records second triple-double in program history during Wake Forest win

 Why the Deacons won

-The key cog was Alondes Williams, who notched a triple-double on his 10th assist with 5:31 remaining.
+The key was Alondes Williams, who notched a triple-double on his 10th assist with 5:31 remaining.

-Duncan registered 14 points, 15 rebounds and 10 blocked shots against Maryland in 1996.
+Duncan chalked up 14 points, 15 rebounds and 10 blocked shots against Maryland in 1996.
 The low-post player went on to win five NBA championships and three Finals MVPS.
+Len Chappell recorded one unofficially in 1960, before assists were official.
+Twelve points, 13 rebounds and 12 assists.
+Assists didn't become an official stat until 1984.

 Williams has scored double-digit points in every Wake Forest game so far, scoring a season-high 32 points against Western Carolina in the second game of the season.